The Birth of “Anabaptism”, Men to Emulate, Darts that Destroy,

 Jaime van Heiningen

 It was through Martin Luther in 1517 that the Reformation was ignited in Europe – it only took a ‘spark’.
-Luther’s ‘95 theses’, image007exposing the church’s shameless commercialization of “indulgences”, and his daring act of nailing them to the Church door of the Wittenberg Castle in Saxony, provided that spark.
+Luther’s ‘95 theses’, exposing the church’s shameless commercialization of “indulgences”, and his daring act of nailing them to the Church door of the Wittenberg Castle in Saxony, provided that spark.
 It also earned him the wrath of the Pope, as well as of the “Holy Roman Empire” and its brand-new Emperor Charles V, once he had ascended the throne at 19 years of age.

 In Switzerland, only a few years later, another Reformer arose, Ulrich Zwingli, and then, in the early 1530’s, John Calvin arrived on the scene in France.
 These, we might say, represented the three main dimensions of the Reformation.
 However, in Switzerland, a fourth dimension came into view.
 That happened when several of Zwingli’s friends parted company with him.
 These men, Conrad Grebel, Felix Manz and George Blaurock, could not see eye to eye with Zwingli over the procedures to see change effected in so many practices of Catholic tradition.